 ‘The rule in Hastings-Bass, Mistake, and Tax Avoidance: Pitt v Holt and Futter v Futter’ British Tax Review 566.

-‘HMRC’s Relationship with Business’ (2013) (with Prof Judith Freedman and Dr John Vella).
+‘HMRC’s Relationship with Business’ (2013) (a report produced by the Oxford Centre for Business Taxation (with Prof Judith Freedman and Dr John Vella)).